 This document addresses Part II B, of the General VPDES Permit for Discharges of Stormwater from Small Municipal Separate Storm Sewer System.
-This document serves as a specific TMDL Action Plan to identify the best management practices and other interim milestone activities to be implemented to address the bacteria waste load allocation assigned to JTCC's regulated MS4 area in the "Bacteria Total Maximum Daily Load Development for the James River and Tributaries - City of Richmond," approved by the Environmental Protection Agency on November 4, 2010.
+This document serves as a specific TMDL Action Plan to identify the best management practices and other interim milestone activities to be implemented to address the bacteria waste load allocation assigned to BCC's regulated MS4 area in the "Bacteria Total Maximum Daily Load Development for the James River and Tributaries - City of Richmond," approved by the Environmental Protection Agency on November 4, 2010.
+For the purposes of this Plan, the 2000 and 2010 Census Urbanized Areas were used to define BCC's regulated MS4 area as defined in 9VAC25-890 Section 1.